 The information regarding nuclear medicine was provided by Mrs. Marleen Vandecapelle.
-Discussion was very interesting and shearing of experience – valuable, espetially regarding cyclotrons and use of different tipe of isotopes.
+Discussion was very interesting and sharing of experience – valuable, especially regarding cyclotrons and use of different type of isotopes.
 In Belgium cyclotrons are licensed by FANC.
 Cyclotrons are installed in medical institutions or universities.
-Isotope authorization (registration) should be done by FANC and by the Drug Agency (ie dual registration).
+Isotope authorization (registration) must be carried out by FANC and by the Drug Agency (i.e. dual registration).
 Isotopes issued by maize recipes do not require registration in the Drug Agency, but it must be registered with FANC.
 Radiopharmacists are specialists, who are responsible to work with isotopes - they are responsible for quality control.

-On January 24th was devoted to basic principles of inspection/compliance monitoring.
-Introduction to regulatory inspections: general policy, inspection programs, types of inspection, planning and announcement, collaboration with other authorities, inspector profile, education and training of inspectors, was provided by Mrs. Alexandra Janssens, head of these unit.
-We had discussion on radiotherapy applications, and specifically on incident/accident prevention and response: auditing, reporting system, communication strategy, reactive inspections as well.
+January 24th was devoted to basic principles of inspection/compliance monitoring.
+Introduction to regulatory inspections: general policy, inspection programs, types of inspection, planning and announcement, collaboration with other authorities, inspector profile, education and training of inspectors, was covered by Mrs. Alexandra Janssens, head of these unit.
+We had discussion on radiotherapy applications, and specifically on incident/accident prevention and response: auditing, reporting system, communication strategy, and reactive inspections.

-Mrs. Jolien Berlamont, Nuclear Inspector Medical establishments produced presentation about health Physics (legislative revision) and explained general rules of next day’s regulatory inspection by FANC to hospital where department of radiology was verified: document review, inspection template, practical arrangements.
+Mrs. Jolien Berlamont, Nuclear Inspector Medical establishments gave presentation about health Physics (legislative revision) and explained general rules of next day’s regulatory inspection of FANC to hospital, where department of radiology was verified: document review, inspection template, practical arrangements.

-On January 25th I took participation in the inspection process of the radiographic department of the clinic in Antwerp -Klina (with Mr. Jean De Greeve, Pilot Inspector Medical Fecilities) and in the inspection process of the Nuclear Medicine Department of the Sint-Maarten Clinic, in Mechelen (with Mrs. Jolien Berlamont, Nuclear Inspector Medical establishments).
+On January 25th I participated in the inspection process of the radiographic department of the clinic in Antwerp -Klina (with Mr. Jean De Greeve, Pilot Inspector Medical Fecilities) and in the inspection process of the Nuclear Medicine Department of the Sint-Maarten Clinic, in Mechelen (with Mrs. Jolien Berlamont, Nuclear Inspector Medical establishments).

 The preliminary standardized questionnaire was used during the inspection process.
 In Belgium Inspections are provided proactively (planned) and reactively (in case of claim and complaint).

 Inspection process focused on practical issues of radiation safety.
-At hospitals, in case of accelerated accidents, you are required to:
+At hospitals, in case of accidents, the requirements are:

-A) Medical physics - their area is: how to protect patients from radiation.
-They work together with doctors, in the direction of quality control, how safe is the medical device for patients with ionizing radiation; Participation in radiation therapy and dosimeter of patients are also involved.
+A) Medical physics - their area is how to protect patients from radiation.
+They work together with doctors, in the area of quality control- how safe is the medical device for patients undergoing ionizing radiation; They also participate in radiation therapy and dosimeter of patients.

-B) Health physics - The range of their action is broader, it is linked to environmental and medical / health personnel.
-This specialist makes analysis, calculates the risks when, for example, the patient has a radioactive substance, they discuss all possible ways how to prevent people from causing less damage.
-He works as a team with doctors.
+B) Health physics - The range of their action is broader, and is linked to environmental and medical / health workers.
+These specialists analyze, calculate the risks when, for example, the patient has a radioactive substance, they discuss all possible ways how to prevent people from causing more damage.
+They work as a team with doctors.

-During inspection, the quarterly or annual reports of the above specialists will be reviewed (their regularity is prescribed).
+During inspection, the quarterly or annual reports of the abovementioned specialists is reviewed (their regularity is prescribed).

-On January 26th, a meeting was held at FANC (debriefing session), including the head of the institution and shared experience during the visit.
+On January 26th, a meeting was held at FANC (debriefing session), which included the speech of the head of the institution and sharing of experiences during the visit.

-I would like to thank all representatives of FANC and privately Mr. Lodewijk Van Bladel for exsellent mission and hosting me.